Dr Suzannah Lipscomb MA, M.St., D.Phil. (Oxon), FRHistS is an historian, author, broadcaster, and award-winning

-Next on the list is a book about the lives of women in sixteenth-century France: The Voices of Nîmes: Women, Sex and Marriage in Early Modern Languedoc, to be published by Oxford University Press.
+She is currently writing a book about the lives of women in sixteenth-century France: The Voices of Nîmes: Women, Sex and Marriage in Early Modern Languedoc, to be published by Oxford University Press.
 It was her journal article on this material, ‘Crossing Boundaries: Women’s Gossip, Insults and Violence in Sixteenth-Century France’ in French History (Vol 25, No. 4), that was awarded a US prize for historical scholarship – the Nancy Lyman Roelker Prize – by the Sixteenth Century Society in 2012.